 Configure assignment parameters.

-Configure data push settings.
+Configure push content.

-Scheduling time: Select 09:00.
+Scheduling Time: Select 09:00.

 Timeout Definition: Select System Default.